Police Services in Halifax

 .

-The 3 zones are divided into neighbourhoods to which one or more cars are assigned.
+The 3 HRP zones are divided into neighbourhoods to which one or more cars are assigned.
 These zones are described unofficially here:

 West: 1 Sambro Loop, 2 Spryfield, 3 Fairview/Armdale, 4 Clayton Park, 5 Bedford Highway, 6 Bedford